-In 2016, Nosa took part in B3 Media’s TalentLab programme receiving mentoring from David Varela (BBC’s Sherlock: The Network) and Nelson George (Netflix’s The Get Down) and got through to the third phase to receive production funding towards her real time digital drama This Young Moment, which she developed with B3 Media, Nottingham Mixed Reality Labs and ALT Theatre.
+In 2016, Nosa took part in B3 Media’s Talent Lab programme receiving mentoring from David Varela (BBC’s Sherlock: The Network) and Nelson George (Netflix’s The Get Down) and received production funding towards her real time snapchat digital drama This Young Moment.
+Nosa has written an episodic interactive digital experience for 2017 FutureBook award winning start-up, UNRD and was featured in the Apple app store in April 2018 as one of “Britain’s Next Level Gaming Talent”.
+She was also selected to be in a writers room for an EA game.
+She was an associate artist at B3 Media and held a residency at the Nottingham Mixed Reality Labs.
+In 2017, Google Creative Labs Creative Director, Tea Uglow, chose Nosa as a future creative leader.
+She was also handpicked to direct content for Vodafone’s new youth brand VOXI.
 In 2017, Google Creative Labs Tea Uglow chose Nosa as a future creative leader.
 In the same year Nosa was spotlighted as a “next level gaming talent” by Apple for writing a real time narrative mobile phone experience.

 She was picked for the 2018 BFI Flare/BAFTA mentorship programme where she shadowed director Wayne Yip (Misfits, Preacher, Deadly Class) on the Christmas special of BBC’s Doctor Who and in the same year she wrote an episodic narrative on the Amazon Alexa for the BBC.
 In 2019, She shadowed director Destiny Ekaragha on Season 2 of End Of The F***ing World and was also chosen as a 2019 Trailblazer by Accenture and TCOLondon for her work in the cross-section between technology and storytelling.